v-fearam/github-metrics-collector/readme.md

 The Azure SQL Database, Azure Logic App, and other necessary resources will be deployed.

-The database is going to be Microsoft Entra ID integrated.
+The database is going to be Microsoft Entra ID integrated (Only Microsoft Entra ID users will be enabled to login).
 A user name, user object id, and tenat id are going to be needed.

 ```bash
 export USER=eastus<your data>